-I realized that the blurb about me on the right is a bit glib in that I say with ease that I left my boyfriend to travel.
+I realized that the blurb I wrote about myself “leaving an apartment, boyfriend, job and friends to travel” was a bit glib in that I say with ease that I left my boyfriend to travel.
 The truth is it wasn’t easy and I’ve spent most of this year dealing with it.

 As I received emails from readers I discovered that I made it appear all too easy.
 I glossed over the heartbreak and self-doubt.
 I made it look like I was special; that I was somehow stronger than most for making this giant leap.